SRvSaha/CoWinVaccineSlotFinder/README.md

 }

 ```

 As simple as that!

 Enjoy and feel free to Star the Repo, if it could help you in any way!

+### For Developers or Curious Minds:

+If you have Visual Studio installed, go ahead an Clone the Repository, Open the SLN file, Ctrl + F5 and Boom!

+Well, want to dig deeper?

+So basically, you've this Project Named `CoWin.Core` which contains `appsettings.json` which performs most of the magic.
+`CoWin.UI` is just a small project for handling the Captcha.

+Rest of the Business Logic are there inside the  `/Models` directory.

+`Clean Coding Practices have been followed during the development of the Application within a span of 2 days after Office Hours.
+So, you won't find proper Exception Handling, using Dependency Injection or Logging or even Documentation, duh!`

+I know, I know, it's unacceptable, but folks, it's all about quick Time to Market first and then doing one thing at a time, to improve the product.

+I'll be more than happy to have PRs with modifications.

 If you'd like to do it the hard way, clone it, build it and run it.
 Make sure you've the dependencies required to run the Application as mentioned in [Technical Details Section](#technical-details)